lionrayonnant/BEN/README.md

 - [**5**] Studying, simulating and carrying out the authorization of access to products based on the reading of a QR Code.

 My task was the number **1**.
 So, I have made a lot of research and take some notes before starting.
 I have search how complete my task by the best way without spend too much money.
+### Components
 So I choose these components for the realization of the robot :

 - Raspberry Pi 4 B board - 2 GB
 - US detection module HC-SR04A